usfsipsentinelnetwork/MIMP_Beta/README.md

 		module load minimap2/2.26-GCCcore-12.3.0
 		module load SAMtools/1.18-GCC-12.3.0
 		module load Mothur/1.48.0-foss-2023a-Python-3.11.3

+In the future, you can put the rest in a script, without reinstalling the python packages

+		module load AOCC/4.0.0-GCCcore-12.3.0     #First, you are going to need to update the C compiler (for mafft) module load Python/3.11.3-GCCcore-12.3.0  # and python
+		module load MAFFT/7.520-GCC-12.3.0-with-extensions
+		module load R-bundle-Bioconductor/3.18-foss-2023a-R-4.3.2 # loads R, needed packages, and the BiocManager packages module load minimap2/2.26-GCCcore-12.3.0
+		module load SAMtools/1.18-GCC-12.3.0
+		module load Mothur/1.48.0-foss-2023a-Python-3.11.3
+		export PATH=$(pwd)/.local/bin:$PATH   #To add to the directory (careful, if you get this wrong you may have to log out and back in)

 That should be everything you need!
 If doing this on a job node, you will need to write a submission script.
 You can include the module load code in the script but may want to test it out first.